nocomplexity/SecurityArchitecture/prevention/linux-securitychecklist.md

 giving an attacker both your password and your one-time token if you try to use it on anything other than the legitimate website.

-See this site for a curated list of services providing Fido U2F support:

-- [dongleauth.info][23]

 Note, that not all browsers currently support U2F-capable hardware tokens, and if you use sandboxes or virtualization-based isolation around your browser, you may have to work extra hard to enable USB pass-through from the